Dantevg/Oblock/notes/notes.md

     - set to this keyword: remove reference
     - behave like nothing was present, removed in lists, stops iteration
       `[10, nil, 20] == [10, 20]`,  `for x in () => { yield 10; yield nil; yield 20 }` loops once
-  - Attempting to use keyword kind as value yields value kind (keyword kind == value kind is true)
+  - Attempting to use keyword kind as value yields value kind? (keyword kind == value kind is true)
   - How to check if a variable is nil or nothing?
+Is it really necessary?
 - Imperative function (only side effects, returns nothing):
   - with explicit return: `() => { ...; return }`
   - with `do` function: `() => do { ... }`